God’s Name — YHWH (Yahweh), the Tetragrammaton

 Answering a Mocking Critic

-An atheist wrote saying this:
+An atheist wrote saying:

 Yours is a mythical being.
 Specifically, the conflation of two Canaanite deities: their pantheon father Elo and Yahweh, a storm god.
 That’s why you do such silly things as ascribe to the Divinity human traits like gender.
 And particularism, hatred, violence, folly, jealousy, capriciousness, remorse — all quite absurd.
 A primitive god, suitable for the unwashed Chalcolithic goatherds who made him up as a way of explaining lightning strikes and to justify murdering their neighbors.